Sheilas' Wheels: Sheilas' Wheels Adverts

 Since their launch, the Sheilas' Wheels adverts have grown over one hundred video tributes, parodies and imitations on YouTube, including a song by the Amateur Transplants.
 The Sheilas' Wheels car in the advert is a 'shell' and not a working car.
 It was created by heavily adapting the body of an old American car.
 There is a second working car, which is similar to the one in the advert that is used for promotional purposes.

 It is a 1957 Ford Mercury Monterey convertible that the company bought in 2007 on eBay and restored.
 The car lives in a warehouse of a specialist company in Surrey, who rent out and sometimes sell American vehicles.
 The music for the Sheilas' Wheels adverts was composed by John Altman, arranged by Jeff Wayne Music and sung by Cathi Ogden, Carly Romain and Emma Robbins.

 The Sheilas single

-In October 2007, The Sheilas released a single, (I'm So) Happy Happy (You're Mine), produced by Stock, Aitken and Waterman with Ogden doing the lead vocal on this recording.
+In October 2007, The Sheilas released a single, (I'm So) Happy Happy (You're Mine), produced by Stock Aitken Waterman with Ogden doing the lead vocal on this recording.
 The single peaked at number 91.